gear-foundation/gear-wiki/docs/idea/account/create-account.md

 ### Via Polkadot.js browser extension

 The polkadot.js browser extension is the original application created by Parity Technologies for managing Substate accounts.
-This method involves installing the polkadot.js plugin and using it as a “virtual vault” that’s separate from your browser to store your private keys and sign transactions.
+This method involves installing the polkadot.js plugin and using it as a "virtual vault" that's separate from your browser to store your private keys and sign transactions.

 1. You can install the extension via the following links.